 What is data-driven design?

 Data-driven design is the process of designing and improving digital products with measurable data.
-In practice, it means that your design decisions are backed up by valuable data about users, their behaviour, engagement, or your digital product’s overall performance.
+In practice, it allows for data-driven decision making.
+They are backed up by valuable data about user behavior, engagement, or your digital product’s overall performance.

 In data-driven design, you can measure practically anything you want.
 Do you want to find out if user interactions with your website are seamless and pleasant?
 Dig into engagement metrics such as bounce rate or average time on page.
 Or maybe you would like to discover which micro-copy works best?
 Then A/B tests will tell you the truth!

 When working on a digital project, many designers fall into the trap of the false-consensus effect.
 Let me show you a simple example, and I’m sure you will get the idea.